 By reserving a place on a course or module, you enter into a legally binding contract with The University of Law Limited (No. 07933838) (“the University”) which can only be varied by agreement in writing.
-You accept and agree to be bound by these terms and conditions which include the relevant fees and instalment schedules.
+You accept and agree to be bound by these terms and conditions (these "Terms") which include the fee schedule relating to your specific course (the "Fee Schedule").

 Your acceptance has immediate cost implications and creates financial commitments.